 Using your roadmap

 Some organizations still rely on spreadsheets and powerpoint files to create and share their roadmaps.
-However, creating a static document that lives in emails or a shared drive is ineffective.
-Version control can become a nightmare.
-And there’s no easy way to ensure that everyone in the company is regularly checking the roadmap for updates.
+However, static documents that live in emails or shared drives alone are ineffective.
+Firstly, version control can become a nightmare.
+And secondly, there’s no easy way to ensure that everyone in the company is regularly checking the roadmap for updates.

-Luckily, modern collaboration tools—like our very own Backlog project management tool—make it easy to build an interactive timeline.
-Moreover, these timelines can tie your initiatives to your teams work assignments and tasks and automatically notifies participants of changes.
+Luckily, modern collaboration tools — like our very own Backlog — make it easy to build an interactive timeline with features like Gantt charts, milestones, and versions.
+Moreover, these timelines can tie your initiatives directly to your teams tasks and automatically notify participants of changes.

 To ensure that your roadmap is useful to the team, first, keep it up-to-date.
 Second, assign an accountable person to each unit of work.
 Using the Scrum framework, you can combine user stories, sprints, versions, and epics to divide and organize your teams work.